postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/dropbox.md

   ![view in dropbox](https://assets.postman.com/postman-docs/v10/dropbox-view-v10.jpg)

-Going forward, every change saved to your Postman Collection will automatically upload to Dropbox in real time.
-Complement your team's existing workflows and back up your Postman Collections to Dropbox.
+Going forward, every change saved to your Postman Collection will automatically upload to Dropbox.